-For U13 Division 4 and lower, the CZRC will assign the referee only and the linesmen are assigned by the Community Referee Coordinator.
+For U13 Division 4 and lower, the CRRC will assign the referee only and the linesmen are assigned by the Community Referee Coordinator.

-For all U13 Divisions 1-3, U15 and U18 the officials are assigned by CZRC.
+For all U13 Divisions 1-3, U15 and U18 the officials are assigned by CRRC.

 Returning Officials - Level 2

-If you will be 16 years old (as of December 31st), you will go to Central Zone as Level 2 Referee.
+If you will be 16 years old (as of December 31st), you will go to Central Region as a Level 2 Referee.

 HOCKEY CANADA RULEBOOK APP

 DO YOU KNOW YOUR SIGNALS?